EmadDeve20/hoopoe/README.md

     - [x] create an api to set my profile info (bio, email and profile image)
 - [x] login
 - [x] create SavedMessages
-- [ ] use mongodb to save messages
+- [x] use mongodb to save messages: messages will be saved in mongodb, but this is just a demo and its not final db structure.
 - [x] send text message to another person (chat but just with text)
 - [ ] remove useless packages and update libraries
 - [x] use one of GPL LICENSE